Xobaib/Bootstrap-5-Wbsite/README.md

 **bootstrap icons**  and more.

 ### some important points about our page:
-- in the showcase area, we have a modal, if we click on the *start the enrollment* button, that will open up the modal
+- in the showcase area, we have a modal, if we click on the "*start the enrollment*" button, that will open up the modal.
-- we have used accordion as well, for frequently asked questions
+- we have used accordion as well, for frequently asked questions.
-- instructor cards
+- instructor cards.
-- in the bottom of the page we have **contact info** and also a map using **mapbox**
+- in the bottom of the page we have **contact info** and also a map using **mapbox**.